sdtemple/isweep/README.md

 - Test performance in array data, less dense sequence data
 - Test performance in dominance selection (sequence data)
 - Not designed for ploidy != 2 (yet)

-## Current bugs

-- Errors simulating IBD w/ constant Ne < 3000
-  - I have no intention of fixing this unless someone posts an issue due to their dataset